The Gap between People Living in Poverty and Health Care Providers

 UN Special Rapporteur Looks at Canada’s Health Care System

-Last year Mr. Dainius Püras, the United Nations Special Rapporteur, spent 12 days in Canada.
+In 2018 Mr. Dainius Püras, the United Nations Special Rapporteur on the right to physical and mental health, spent 12 days in Canada.
 He looked at improving access to physical and mental health care.
 In November he spoke with members of ATD Fourth World and the Jarnigoine Literacy Centre, as well as researchers from Laval and Sherbrook Universities.

 During his stay in Canada, Mr. Püras had travelled to different cities to visit health care centers.
 He also met with federal and provincial representatives, organizations, and members of the community.
 For ATD, the meeting with Mr. Püras was a chance to discuss his visit, progress made and challenges that still need to be addressed.